CogniX-LTD/Cogni-OpenModel/README.md

 Alternatively: `pip install -r requirements.txt`

-### Using the LoRA Adapter
+### Using the LoRA Adapter:

-If you have the LoRA adapter weights (e.g., `adapter_model.bin`) for CogniXpert v1.0, you can attach them to the base model:
+- If you have the LoRA adapter weights (e.g., `adapter_model.bin`) for CogniXpert v1.0, you can attach them to the base model:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer